wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 9.6 =
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

 = 9.5.3 =
 BACKUP YOUR DATABASE BEFORE INSTALLING!
 This release alters the table structure of the database.
 This release creates a new table for search engine/words for performance improvements, however you must convert your data to the new format via the Statistics->Optimization->Database tab.